qfpl/semialign-extras/README.md

 2. Do not belong inside other packages in the `semialign` universe.

+PRs that serve these goals are most welcome.

 ### Rationale

 `semialign` has a very lean dependency footprint, and its authors